 Bio and CV

-Leonie was Professor and Head of Graduate Urban Studies at Macquarie University in Sydney from 1981-1986, before moving to Los Angeles where she had two careers, one in screenwriting, the other teaching in the Graduate School of Architecture and Urban Planning at UCLA, both of which were life-transforming experiences.
+My academic life started in Australia, where I was Professor and Head of Graduate Urban Studies at Macquarie University in Sydney from 1981-1986, before moving to Los Angeles where I had two lives: one in screenwriting (after completing an MFA in scriptwriting at UCLA’s Film School), the other, teaching in the Graduate School of Architecture and Urban Planning at UCLA, both of which were life-transforming experiences.

-Working with two First Nations communities in north central BC since 2007 has brought about a change of direction in Leonie's work.
-She is now focusing on the work of healing, reconciliation and the possibility of partnerships between Native and non-Native Canadians, and community development and cross-cultural dialogue in historically divided communities.
-Since 2010, Leonie has been working on a new curriculum, Indigenous Community Planning (ICP), within SCARP's Masters degree.
+Working on the documentary, Finding Our Way: beyond Canada’s apartheid, with two First Nations communities (Cheslatta Carrier Nation and Burns Lake Band) in north central BC from 2007-2010 brought about a major change of direction in my work.
+Learning from them about the history of colonization in Canada, its impacts on Indigenous peoples, and the role of planning in this dispossession and cultural genocide, led me to focus on the work of healing, reconciliation and the possibility of partnerships between Indigenous and non-Indigenous Canadians, and community development and cross-cultural dialogue in historically divided communities.
+Since 2010, I’ve been working on a new curriculum, Indigenous Community Planning (ICP), within SCARP's Masters degree.
 This curriculum has been designed and is now being delivered in partnership with the Musqueam Indian Band, on whose traditional, ancestral and unceded territory UBC is located.
-The program began in 2012 and admits six students each year.
-As of 2016, there were twenty two graduates of the ICP program, almost half of whom are Indigenous.
-In 2016 we received support from the federal Department of INdigenous and Northern Affairs Canada to expand the program.
-The ICP program consists of four core courses, plus an internship with a First Nation or Indigenous organization, and a Practicum in a First Nations community in BC.
-For more details see www.icp.scarp.ubc.ca.
+The program began in 2012 and now admits ten students each year, typically 50% Indigenous and 50% non-Indigenous.
+As of 2020, there are 52 graduates of the ICP program, most of them now working in various roles with Indigenous communities or organizations, or doing Indigenous engagement work with municipalities or other planning agencies. http://icp.scarp.ubc.ca/

-In March 2007 Leonie received the BMW Group Award for Intercultural Learning for her writing on Cosmopolitan Urbanism and for her collaboration with Vancouver's Collingwood Neighbourhood House, with whom she shared first prize.
+BMW Group Award (2007) for Intercultural Learning: for my writing on Cosmopolitan Urbanism and collaboration with Vancouver's Collingwood Neighbourhood House, on the documentary film Where Strangers Become Neighbours.

-In Oct 2015 Leonie received the Distinguished Planning Educator Award from the Association of Collegiate Schools of Planning (North America) for her contributions to planning scholarship, education, and practice.
-Leonie was the first person outside of the USA to receive this award.
+Distinguished Planning Educator Award (2015) from the Association of Collegiate Schools of Planning (North America) for her contributions to planning scholarship, education, and practice.
+(I was thrilled to be the first person outside of the USA to receive this award).

 1. Planning Theory and History